Catoosa County License Hearing Guide

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a limited driving permit (also called a hardship license) in Georgia.
-This allows you to drive for specific purposes, such as:
+Even with a suspended license, you may be eligible for a restricted license in Georgia, allowing you to drive for specific purposes, such as:

-• Enroll in and complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+• Attending court-ordered DUI Alcohol or Drug Use Risk Reduction Program.

 Getting Your License Back